Handling Realistic Label Noise in BERT Text Classification: Methodology

 \subsection{Datasets}

-To study feature-dependent label noise, we use two news-topic datasets from two low-resource African languages: Hausa and Yor\`ub\'a \cite{hausa_and_yoruba}.
+To study feature-dependent label noise, we use two news-topic categorization datasets from two low-resource African languages: Hausa and Yor\`ub\'a \cite{hausa_and_yoruba}.
 These languages are spoken by large populations in Africa, with Hausa being the second most spoken indigenous language, with 40 million native speakers, and Yor\`ub\'a being the third most spoken, with 35 million native speakers{\footnote{https://en.wikipedia.org/wiki/Languages\_of\_Africa}}.
 For these datasets, gazetteers were used for automatic labeling, which results in feature-dependent label noise.
 For instance, when identifying texts for the ``Africa" class, a labeling rule based on a list of African countries and their capitals was employed.
 These datasets were chosen specifically as they contain automatic annotation label noise i.e., weak-supervision/feature-dependent noise in addition to clean versions of the splits, making it possible to establish ground truth.
-Note that the amount of label noise in Hausa and Yor\`ub\'a is fixed, but we do experiment with random cleaning of labels in our analysis of results.
+Note that the amount of label noise in Hausa and Yor\`ub\'a is fixed.

 Furthermore, we use the noising schemes proposed by \citet{chong-etal-2022-detecting} to simulate real-world label noise produced by crowd-sourced labeling.
-Pseudo-real-world label noise in injected in two benchmark datasets: TweetNLP \citet{DBLP:conf/acl/GimpelSODMEHYFS11} and Stanford Natural Language Inference (SNLI) dataset \cite{snli:emnlp2015}.
+Pseudo-real-world label noise is injected in two benchmark datasets: TweetNLP \cite{DBLP:conf/acl/GimpelSODMEHYFS11} and Stanford Natural Language Inference (SNLI) dataset \cite{snli:emnlp2015}.
 TweetNLP is a part-of-speech tagging dataset developed by scraping Twitter posts.
 While TweetNLP already contained crowd-sourced labels, it later received separate crowdsource evaluations, allowing access to multiple annotations from separate annotators.
 The SNLI dataset is a large Natural Language Inference corpus developed at Stanford.
 The original corpus consists of 570K sentence pairs, manually labeled by experts.
 Like TweetNLP, a subset of SNLI later received extensive crowdsource evaluation.
 We noise both TweetNLP and SNLI to three label noise levels: 10\%, 20\%, and 30\%.
 Data statistics for all datasets are shown in Table \ref{table:data-statistics}.

 \if{False}

 \fi